tsauvajon/portfolio/README.md

 ## Commonly used tools

-I omitted mentionning the use of common tools in the projects short description not to clutter the page.
+I omitted mentionning what tools I used in these projects not to clutter the page.
 Commonly used tools in these repositories that I'm confident using in production:
 - Databases:
   - PostgreSQL